zacfukuda/minamoto/README.md

-# **Minamoto** – Wordpress Starter Theme with Gulp + Stylus + Webpack(Babel) + Browsersync
+# **Minamoto** – Wordpress Starter Theme

 ![alt Minamoto Logo](./img/logo/normal.svg)

-Wordpress starter theme with [Gulp](https://github.com/gulpjs/gulp) + [Stylus](http://stylus-lang.com/) + [Webpack](https://webpack.js.org/) + [Browsersync](https://browsersync.io/docs/gulp).
+Minamoto is a Wordpress starter theme with [Gulp](https://github.com/gulpjs/gulp) + [Stylus](http://stylus-lang.com/) + [Webpack](https://webpack.js.org/) + [Browsersync](https://browsersync.io/docs/gulp).

-Good option to develop Wordpress theme rapidly on a local computer, with the support of [MAMP](https://www.mamp.info/en/) or [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).

-> To use this theme requires advanced knowledge in Wordpress theme development.
+> Theme development of with this starter theme requires advanced knowledge in Wordpress theme development and modern JavaScript like CommonJS and ES6.
 If you are new to theme development, you might want to check out [Getting Started guide](https://developer.wordpress.org/themes/getting-started/) from Wordpess.org.

 ## Installation & Configuration